MinterTeam/minter-network-web/content/docs/index.md

     validator, it can unbond and switch to another validator.
 ### Rewards
 Validators and delegators earn rewards in exchange for their services.
-This rewards is given in three forms:
+This rewards is given in two forms:
 - Block rewards
 - Transaction fees: Each transaction on the Minter Network comes with transactions fees.
 Fees are distributed to validators and delegators